 If you have experienced what you believe to be harassment at your job, these examples can help you understand some of the types of harassment that lead to a legal claim.
 If you’d like more guidance on your rights, contact Eisenberg & Baum.
 We have an experienced group of employment discrimination attorneys who are ready to help and advocate on your behalf.

-Illegal workplace harassment occurs when an employee suffers unwanted conduct based on a protected trait and either the employee had to endure the conduct in order to keep their job or the conduct was so severe and pervasive it created a hostile work environment.
-Typically, isolated incidents of unwanted conduct and petty slights won’t be enough to rise to the level of harassment prohibited under anti-discrimination laws, though that’s not a hard and fast rule.
-Some conduct can be so severe on its own that even one incident can create a legal claim of workplace harassment.
+Typically, isolated incidents of unwanted conduct or petty slights won’t be enough to file a claim under anti-discrimination laws, though that’s not a hard and fast rule.
+Some conduct can be so severe that even one incident can create a legal claim of workplace harassment.
 The examples we provide below tend to focus on the more common situation where an employee is subjected to continued unwelcome conduct over an extended period of time.

 Harassment can come in many forms and from many sources.
 The harassing conduct can be verbal or physical and the harasser can be a co-worker, supervisor or even an non-employee like a customer or contractor.
 Under New York State’s Human Rights Act, non-employees are also protected if they are doing business at the company’s location (including contract workers or vendors).
 Here are some common forms of workplace harassment.

 Possibly the most common behavior that comes to mind when you think of workplace harassment is verbal harassment.
 Verbal harassment can include jokes, innuendos, slurs, name-calling and insults, among other things, as long as the behavior is based on a protected trait.